tokuhirom/p6-HTTP-MultiPartParser/README.md

     This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.

-And oritinal perl5's HTTP::MutlipartParser is
+And original perl5's HTTP::MutlipartParser is

     Copyright 2012-2013 by Christian Hansen.